algorithmx/book/Golovanov.Chapter-04-all.md

 $$ e_1(t) = \begin{cases} r(t,-\pi) & t \in [0, 2\pi], \\ r(t,\pi) & t \in [-\pi, \pi]. \end{cases} $$
 $$ e_2(t) = \begin{cases} r(0,t) & t \in [0, 2\pi], \\ r(2\pi,t) & t \in [-\pi, \pi]. \end{cases} $$

-The vertex is located at the intersection of edges \(p+(R-r)i_x.\) The surface of the torus is cyclic closed with respect to both parameters; therefore both edges of the shell of this solid are closed and are junctures.
+The vertex is located at the intersection of edges $p+(R-r)i_x.$ The surface of the torus is cyclic closed with respect to both parameters; therefore both edges of the shell of this solid are closed and are junctures.
 The normal to the surface and the edges of the torus have the same direction.
 The face has one loop.
-The loop of the face is described by the list of curves the edges are based on with signs of the flags corresponding to these edges: \(+e_1, +e_2, -e_1,\) and \(-e_2\).
+The loop of the face is described by the list of curves the edges are based on with signs of the flags corresponding to these edges: $+e_1, +e_2, -e_1,$ and $-e_2$.
 The torus, its junctures, and the motion near the loop of the face are shown in Fig. 4.6.6.

 Shells of all other solids are constructed according to the general rules and have the same structure as the shells of the elementary solids.
 Methods of constructing complex solid shells are considered in the next chapter.

 ### 4.7.
 Solids Constructed by Curve Translation

 Let us construct a solid by translating a composite curve along a given path.
-Let the translation path be described by curve \(g(v)\), which we call the **guide curve**.
+Let the translation path be described by curve $g(v)$, which we call the **guide curve**.
 A curve moving along a translation path is called a **generator curve**.
 The guide curve and generator curve should not have self-intersections.
 If the generator curve is not closed, then in general a solid cannot be constructed on the basis of this curve.
 Usually, a closed composite curve is created from an open curve by “giving it a thickness,” using offset curves.
 In general, a generator curve is a closed composite curve.
 If the generator is a planar curve, then we can construct a solid with flat ends.

-Let the generator curve \(c(u)\) lie on the plane
+Let the generator curve $c(u)$ lie on the plane

 $$
 r(x,y) = p + x i_x + y i_y,
 $$

-and let it be a closed composite curve composed of \(k\) segments joined to each other
+and let it be a closed composite curve composed of $k$ segments joined to each other

 $$
 c_i(u) = p + x_i(u) i_x + y_i(u) i_y, \quad u \in [u_{\text{min}}, u_{\text{max}}], \quad i = 1, 2, \ldots, k.
 $$

 Let the closed generator curve be traversed in the counterclockwise direction when viewed towards the vector of the derivative of the guide curve at its start point.
-If the guide curve \(g(v)\) is not closed, then the shell of the solid has end faces.
-The end faces of swept solids are planes whose domain \(\Omega\) is described by the curves \(x=x_i(u), y=y_i(u)\).
+If the guide curve $g(v)$ is not closed, then the shell of the solid has end faces.
+The end faces of swept solids are planes whose domain $\Omega$ is described by the curves $x=x_i(u), y=y_i(u)$.
 If the guide curve is closed, then the shell of the solid does not have end faces.
-The side faces of the shell of the solid are based on the surfaces generated by moving the generator curve segments \(c_i(u)\) along the guide curve \(g(v)\).
+The side faces of the shell of the solid are based on the surfaces generated by moving the generator curve segments $c_i(u)$ along the guide curve $g(v)$.
 The number of side faces is equal to the number of segments of the generator curve.
-Depending on the type of the translation path \(g(v)\), one can construct several types of solids.
+Depending on the type of the translation path $g(v)$, one can construct several types of solids.

 An **evolution solid** is obtained by plane-parallel translation of the generator curve along a monotonic guide curve.
 The side faces of an evolution solid are described by surfaces (2.3.1), where the generator curves are the curves (4.7.2).
-The first end face of the solid is described by a plane (4.7.1) with domain \(\Omega\).
-The second end face is based on a copy of the plane of the first end face shifted by the vector \(d=g(v_{\text{max}})-g(v_{\text{min}})\).
+The first end face of the solid is described by a plane (4.7.1) with domain $\Omega$.
+The second end face is based on a copy of the plane of the first end face shifted by the vector $d=g(v_{\text{max}})-g(v_{\text{min}})$.
 The evolution solid does not intersect itself, if the dot product of the normal to the plane
 (4.7.1) and the derivative of the guide curve does not change sign.
 An evolution solid is shown in Fig. 4.7.1.

-An extrusion solid is obtained when the guide curve is a line segment \( g(v) = (1-v)p_1 + vp_2, \ 0 \leq v \leq 1 \).
-The first end face of the extrusion solid is described by plane (4.7.1) with domain \( \Omega \).
-The second end face is based on a copy of the plane of the first end face shifted by the vector \( d = p_2 - p_1 \).
-Suppose that a closed generator curve is traversed in counterclockwise, when viewed toward the vector \( d \).
+An extrusion solid is obtained when the guide curve is a line segment $g(v) = (1-v)p_1 + vp_2, \ 0 \leq v \leq 1$.
+The first end face of the extrusion solid is described by plane (4.7.1) with domain $\Omega$.
+The second end face is based on a copy of the plane of the first end face shifted by the vector $d = p_2 - p_1$.
+Suppose that a closed generator curve is traversed in counterclockwise, when viewed toward the vector $d$.
 The side faces of the extrusion solid are described by surfaces (2.3.2), where the generator curves are the curves (4.7.2).

 ![Fig. 4.7.1.](image1)